alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 {% endhighlight %}

 This does not seem ideal.
 Quickly as we add more filtering logic, the line of code gets longer and less maintainable.
-Furthermore, a lot of logic is repeated -- namely, we keep referring to the `tips` dataframe over and over.
+A lot of logic is repeated -- namely, we keep referring to the `tips` dataframe over and over.

 What if we want to take the same filtering operations (e.g. query by a `time` and `tip` field) on another